1871fotc/fotc/archive/news/index.md

 ## Meeting <small>23 Feb 2022</small>

-The Friends of Toowong Cemetery will meet for the first time in 2022 on **Wednesday 23 Feb at 6pm**.
+The Friends of Toowong Cemetery will meet for the first time in 2022 on **Wednesday 23 February at 6pm**.

 :fontawesome-regular-calendar-plus: **[Add all 2022 meetings to your Calendar](../assets/calendar/meetings-2022.ics)**